 Sweet Tooth: That ending explained and all your questions answered

 What are the origins of the virus?
-The weird and wonderful Netflix show ends with plenty of threads for a second season.
+The weird and wonderful and dark Netflix show ends with plenty of threads for a second season.

 More in www.cnet.com